abinmt/Momentum/replit.md

 Stride is a Progressive Web App (PWA) habit tracker that replicates the design and functionality of Streaks App.
 The application allows users to create, manage, and track daily habits with comprehensive progress visualization, streak tracking, and social sharing features.
 Built as a full-stack web application with modern technologies, it provides offline functionality and cross-platform compatibility through PWA standards.

+## Recent Changes (August 2025)
+- ✅ **User Profile System**: Complete user profile functionality with dropdown menus, avatar display, and navigation
+- ✅ **Persistent Settings**: Full settings management with database persistence for notifications, sound, vibration, dark mode, and reminder preferences
+- ✅ **Responsive Design**: Enhanced mobile and desktop layouts for all settings and profile components
+- ✅ **Database Integration**: User preferences stored in PostgreSQL with real-time updates and proper authentication

 # User Preferences

 Preferred communication style: Simple, everyday language.